samielsabri/samielsabri.github.io/projects/nose_typology.md

 ## What this means

 The results support a modest but real phonosemantic bias: across language families with no shared ancestor, the word for "nose" is drawn toward nasal sounds more than chance would predict.
-The articulatory logic is appealing — nasal phones are produced by directing airflow through the nose, mirroring the body part they name.
+The articulatory logic is appealing because nasal phones are produced by directing airflow through the nose, mirroring the body part they name.
 This would make "nose" a case of *sound iconicity* rather than pure arbitrariness.

 The finding also has a methodological implication: controlling for word length is essential in any phonosemantic analysis.
 A long word like */dægunu/* (Latvian) contains a nasal almost by accident; a short word like */nun/* (Bambara) is far more likely to reflect an underlying symbolic tendency.

-Limitations are significant: the Indo-European bias in available data persists despite efforts to broaden sampling, and the absence of phone-frequency corpora for most languages makes it impossible to estimate a true baseline rate.
+Limitations are still significant: the Indo-European bias in available data persists despite efforts to broaden sampling, and the absence of phone-frequency corpora for most languages makes it impossible to estimate a true baseline rate.
 The permutation workaround is principled but not a substitute for that data.